mohamedali92/daily-quotes/README.md

  - Understand and gain experience building serverless applications using [AWS lambda](https://aws.amazon.com/lambda/)
  - Gain experience writting integration & acceptance tests for serverless applications
  - Learn how to build a CI/CD pipeline using [CirleCI](https://circleci.com/)
- - Learn how to use AWS resources such as SNS, DynmaoDB and Cloudwatch
+ - Learn how to use AWS resources such as SNS, DynamoDB and Cloudwatch
  - Gain experience with the [serverless framework](https://github.com/serverless/serverless)

 ## What marks the project as done?